-- Spanking is an effective way to manage behavior. - I got hit when I was a kid and I turned out OK. - If we don't spank children, they'll grow up rotten. - The bible says, "Spare the rod and spoil the child"

-Look at the facts:
+- 1. Spanking is an effective way to manage behavior. - 2.
+I got hit when I was a kid and I turned out okay. - 3.
+If we don't spank children, they'll grow up rotten. - 4.
+The bible says, "spare the rod and spoil the child."
+A look at the facts:

-Spanking argument #1 - "Spanking is an effective way to manage behavior"
+Spanking argument #1 - "Spanking is an effective way to manage behavior."

 Hitting a small child will usually stop misbehavior temporarily.
-However, other ways of discipline such as verbal correction, reasoning, and time-out work as well and do not have the potential for harm that hitting does.
+However, other ways of discipline such as verbal correction, reasoning and time-out work as well and do not have the potential for harm that hitting does.

 Hitting children may actually increase misbehavior.
-One large study showed that the more parents spanked children for antisocial behavior, the more the antisocial behavior increased (Straus, Sugarman, & Giles-Sims, 1997).
-The more children are hit, the more likely they are to hit others including peers and siblings and, as adults, they are more likely to hit their spouses (Straus and Gelles, 1990; Wolfe, 1987).
+One large study showed that the more parents spanked children for antisocial behavior, the more the antisocial behavior increased.
+The more children are hit, the more likely they are to hit others including peers and siblings and, as adults, they are more likely to hit their spouses.
 Hitting children teaches them that it is acceptable to hit others who are smaller and weaker.
-"Tm going to hit you because you hit your sister" is a hypocrisy not lost on children.
+"I'm going to hit you because you hit your sister" is a hypocrisy not lost on children.

-Spanking argument #2 - "I got hit when I was a kid and I turned out OK"
+Spanking argument #2 - "I got hit when I was a kid and I turned out okay."

 Being spanked is an emotional event.
 Adults often remember with crystal clarity times they were paddled or spanked as children.
 Many adults look back on corporal punishment in childhood with great anger and sadness.

-Sometimes people say, "I was spanked as a child, and I deserved it".
+Sometimes people say, "I was spanked as a child, and I deserved it."
 It is hard for us to believe that people who loved us would intentionally hurt us.
 We feel the need to excuse that hurt.
-Studies show that even a few instances of being hit as children are associated with more depressive symptoms as adults (Strauss, 1994, Strassberg, Dodge, Pettit & Bates, 1994).
-A landmark meta-analysis of 88 corporal punishment research studies of over six decades showed that corporal punishment of children was associated with negative outcomes including increased delinquent and antisocial behavior, increased risk of child abuse and spousal abuse, increased risk of child aggression and adult aggression, decreased child mental health and decreased adult mental health (Gershoff, 2002).
-While most of us who were spanked "turned out OK", it is likely that not being spanked would have helped us turn out to be healthier.
+Studies show that even a few instances of being hit as children are associated with more depressive symptoms as adults.
+A landmark meta-analysis of 88 corporal punishment research studies of over six decades showed that corporal punishment of children was associated with negative outcomes including increased delinquent and antisocial behavior, increased risk of child abuse and spousal abuse, increased risk of child aggression and adult aggression, decreased child mental health and decreased adult mental health.
+While most of us who were spanked "turned out okay," it is likely that not being spanked would have helped us turn out to be healthier.

-Spanking Argument #3 - "If we don't spank children, they'll grow up rotten"
+Spanking Argument #3 - "If we don't spank children, they'll grow up rotten."